wp-plugins/members-list/readme.txt

 1. This is an image of a the working example found at: `http://blog.ternstyle.us/members`
 2. This is an image of the administrative settings page for this plugin.
+3. This screenshot is of the new Members List Editing features.